james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present.rst

    :return: The presentation instance ``self``.

-.. py:method:: index(self: Presentation, val: int) -> int
+.. py:method:: Presentation.index(self: Presentation, val: int) -> int

    Get the index of a letter in the alphabet.